Major League II (1994)

 Psychiatrist: Did you used to think this way?

 Rick Vaughn: I didn't used to think at all.
-It takes a lot of energy, you know?
+It takes a lot out of you, you know?

 Psychiatrist: Well then, Rick, let's get down to it.